StrangeBeeCorp/docs/docs/thehive/setup/operations/change-index.md

 # Change Index from Lucene to Elasticsearch

-Lucene index support was removed starting from TheHive 5.1.
+Lucene index support was removed since TheHive version 5.1.
 Here is the procedure to change your index to Elasticsearch.
 This procedure can be used with any 5.x version.

 ## Setup your Elasticsearch server